spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

     private void SetHealthValue(int newHealthValue)
     {
-        // Create update type
+        // Create an update type
         var healthUpdate = new Health.Update
         {
             CurrentHealth = newHealthValue
         };

-        // Update component value
+        // Update component values
         healthWriter.Send(healthUpdate);
     }
 }
 ```

-## How to react to component field changes
+## How to react to component property changes

 1. Declare a field of type `Health` Writer and decorate it with a `[Require]` attribute.

-2. Register a callback for `Reader.ComponentUpdated(ISpatialComponentUpdate update) +=` or for `Reader.<component field name>Updated() +=` during `OnEnable(<type of component field> newFieldValue)`.
+2. Register a callback for `Reader.ComponentUpdated(ISpatialComponentUpdate update) +=` or for `Reader.<component property name>Updated() +=` during `OnEnable()`.
-    *  `Reader.ComponentUpdated` is invoked when any component field gets updated.
+    *  `Reader.ComponentUpdated` is invoked when any component property is updated.
-    *  `Reader.<component field name>Updated` is invoked when that component field gets updated.
+    *  `Reader.<component property name>Updated` is invoked when a specific component property is updated.

 **Note:**
-`Reader.ComponentUpdated` callbacks are invoked before specific field update callbacks.
-Callbacks can be deregistered using `Reader.ComponentUpdated(ISpatialComponentUpdate update) -=` and `Reader.<component field name>Updated() -=`.
-Callbacks are also automatically deregistered when a Reader wor Writer is removed.
+`Reader.ComponentUpdated` callbacks are invoked before specific property update callbacks.
+Callbacks can be deregistered using `Reader.ComponentUpdated(ISpatialComponentUpdate update) -=` and `Reader.<component property name>Updated() -=`.
+Callbacks are also automatically deregistered when a Reader or Writer is removed.
 Do not deregister callbacks during `OnDisable()` as that’s an invalid operation.

 **Example 1**